At War With Waugh Titelbild

 History, both political and literary, was made when W. F. Deedes met Evelyn Waugh in 1935.
 Both were in Abyssinia to cover a war which many in England regarded with bewildered indifference but which profoundly influenced an impending global conflict.
 Whilst Deedes was principally concerned with filing copy to London, the author of Brideshead Revisited had another agenda and another novel in mind, Scoop.

 As Waugh drank, played poker and observed hacks in seedy hotel bars in Addis Ababa, he focussed on one young reporter.
-W. F. Deedes has always denied his association with Scoop's Boot, the innocent abroad and nature-notes writer who is accidentally dispatched to a war zone.
+W. F. Deedes has always denied his association with Scoop's Boot, the innocent abroad and nature-notes writer who is accidentally dispatched to a war-zone.
 However, he acknowledges some similarities - particularly the tonnage of kit he shipped from London.

-Autoren Historisch Kunst & Literatur
+Autoren Historisch Journalisten, Redakteure & Verleger Kunst & Literatur

 Noch keine Rezensionen vorhanden